mapbender/mapbender-documentation/en/functions/export/printclient.rst

 --------------

 Print jobs can be resource intensive and may exceed your initially set php.ini memory limit.
 Therefore it is possible to increase the required memory limit manually.
 This is an advantage for users who are working with large print templates.
-Note: Never reduce the memory limit.
+.. note:: Never reduce the memory limit.

 To increase the memory limits for the queued print, adjust `mapbender.print.queue.memory_limit` (string; default is 1G).
 Caution: This parameter does not allow 'null' as value.